NemoTheFirst/SQL/README.md

 Threaded Performance: Benefit from multiple threads running concurrently, ensuring smooth and responsive server monitoring.

 Casual Daemon Mode: Activate daemon mode for continuous, background monitoring.
 Simply uncomment the relevant code section for effortless operation. (not working)

+###run
+you gotta fill the
+  "smtp_server": "",
+  "smtp_port": "",
+  "sender_email": "",
+  "sender_password": "",
+  "recipient_email": ""
+in either the .json file or the monitor.py